micktwomey/2019-04_PyLadies_Python_Packaging/pipenv_pyladies_dublin_2018_11.md

 # Bonus: pyenv

 Free yourself from the tyranny of system python installs!
+(Not pipenv related but works well with pipenv.)

 ```
 $ echo $PYENV_ROOT